alibabacloud-howto/migrate-aws-elasticache-redis-to-alibaba-cloud/README.md

     In this example, we see in the logs that *437976* keys have been imported into the ApsaraDB for Redis instance.

-    Let's check in the source instance (AWS Eleasticache Redis instance) via the client tool **redis-cli**:
+    Let's have a look at the source instance (AWS Eleasticache Redis instance) via the client tool **redis-cli**:

     ```
     redis-cluster.*****.ng.0001.apne1.cache.amazonaws.com:6379\> info keyspace